You are here: Urology Textbook > Urologic examinations > Karyotyping

-Karyotyping is the microscopic analysis of the chromosomes of a cell in metaphase, the stage of maximum DNA compression.
-The chromosomes are numbered according to size and examined.
-The difference in chromosome staining results from euchromatin and heterochromatin and produces a characteristic banding pattern.
-The banding pattern of the chromosomes enables identification of individual chromosomes and a possible numerical chromosome aberrations [Fig normal human karyotype].
+Microscopic analysis of the chromosome set of a cell in the metaphase, in the state of maximum DNA compression.
+The chromosomes are numbered and evaluated according to size.
+The different staining of the chromosomes is caused by the euchromatin and heterochromatin and leads to a characteristic band pattern.
+This allows the identification of individual chromosomes, possible numerical chromosome aberrations or deletions and translocations [fig. normal human karyotype].

 |Normal human karyotype.
 Fig. from Public Health Image Library, Center for Disease Control and Prevention, USA, www.cdc.gov.|

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z